-Amelia Islanders and residents of Nassau County, Florida are a lucky bunch to have Fort Clinch State Park within reach.
-For tourists, it’s a must see attraction when visiting!
+Amelia Islanders and residents of Nassau County, Florida are a lucky bunch to have Fort Clinch State Park within easy reach.
+For tourists, it’s a “must see” for “to do” lists when visiting!

 Fernandina Beach has its old-fashioned Main Street called Centre.
 The downtown historic district adds the regal crown to this “Isle of Eight Flags,” named after princess Amelia of England.